Curriculum By Grade

 Spanish: Review and constitution of all skills — vocabulary building, dialogue, grammar and syntax.

-History & Geography: Students study 1700 – Present.
-U.S. History, the industrial revolution and comparative biographies through reading, research, writing, reports, note taking, project work, theater, music and art.
-Students also have an additional geography study of Asia, Antarctica, and the larger world.
+History & Geography: Students study 1700 – Present. worldwide history, the industrial revolution and comparative biographies through reading, research, writing, reports, note taking, project work, theater, music and art.
+The geography and cultures of worldwide groups are presented and explored through a theme of revolution and reformation.

 Music: Students learn both alto and tenor recorders, orchestra, choir, symphonic form, and American music as related to the Literature and History block.